Please ensure you are covered by individual or practice membership before booking an event

 Talk by Claire Bradley MVB BSAVA PgCertSAOphthal MRCVS Senior Clinician in Veterinary Ophthalmology.

-Talk in person by Patrick Ridge BVSc Cert VR Cert SAS MRCVS RCVS Advanced Practitioner in Small Animal Surgery.
+Talk by Patrick Ridge BVSc Cert VR Cert SAS MRCVS RCVS Advanced Practitioner in Small Animal Surgery.

-Hepatopathy - Liver Disease (on a budget when we can't refer) - held via Zoom
+Hepatopathy - Liver Disease (on a budget when we can't refer) - Zoom recording

 Talk by Nele Van den Steen EBVS® European Veterinary Specialist in Small Animal Internal Medicine and RCVS Specialist in Small Animal Internal Medicine.